OpenSourceMods/osm-commands/README.md

 Join Our Official Discord for support: https://discord.gg/ptEkC6Ym9w Thankyou for choosing Open Source Modifications!

-This is a basic chat comamnd package with various different commands!
+This is a basic chat command package with various different commands!

 Step 1.
 Drag And Drop into your resources folder